 Create New Possibilities

-Neuro-affirming & queer-affirming therapy for kids & young adults (ages 10-20)
+Prism Art Therapy offers neuro-affirming & queer-affirming therapy for teens & young adults

-virtual art therapy in New Jersey, Connecticut & Pennsylvania
+In-person in South Jersey.
+Virtual in New Jersey, Connecticut & Pennsylvania

 Portrait of Dr. Lee Ann Thill